AmineGoumhand1/MyBlogs/src/content/posts/process-hollowing.md

     if (pBlocks[y].Type == 0)
         continue;
     ```
 We should skip entries that are not relocatable. `dwOffset` is incremented to move to the next entry.
-Entries with `Type` equal to `0` (IMAGE_REL_BASED_ABSOLUTE) are not relocatable and are skipped.
+The if statement checks if the Type field of the current relocation entry is 0 (IMAGE_REL_BASED_ABSOLUTE you should read about this).
+A relocation type of 0 means that the entry is not relocatable and should be ignored.
+If the type is 0, the continue statement skips the rest of the loop's body and moves to the next iteration, effectively ignoring this entry.

 Now after we get access to the entries, we should adjust adresses.